semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 **Use it when:**

-- It is necessary to draw the user’s attention to an interface part.
+- It's necessary to draw the user’s attention to an interface part.
 - You need to point at the next step for the user.

 ::: warning